Dobruja: Roman rule

 In the winter of 101–102 the Dacian king Decebalus led a coalition of Dacians, Carpians, Sarmatians and Burs in an attack against Moesia Inferior.
 The invading army was defeated by the Roman legions under Emperor Trajan on the Yantra river.
 (Later Nicopolis ad Istrum was founded there to commemorate the victory.)
 The invaders were also defeated near the modern village of Adamclisi, in the southern part of Dobruja.
 The latter victory was commemorated by the Tropaeum Traiani monument built in 109 at the site and the founding of the city of the same name.
 After 105, Legio XI Claudia and Legio V Macedonica were moved to Durostorum and Troesmis, respectively.

 In 118 Hadrian intervened in the region to calm a Sarmatian rebellion.
 In 170 Costoboci invaded Dobruja, attacking Libida, Ulmetum and Tropaeum.
 The province was generally stable and prosperous until the crisis of the Third Century, which led to the weakening of defences and numerous barbarian invasions.
 In the Gothic War (248-253) a coalition of Goths under King Cniva devastated Dobruja.
 Barbarian attacks followed in 258, 263 and 267.
 In 269 a fleet of allied Goths, Heruli, Bastarnae and Sarmatians attacked the cities on the coast, including Tomis.
 In 272 Aurelian defeated the Carpians north of the Danube and settled a part of them near Carsium.
 The same emperor put an end to the crisis in the Roman Empire, thus helping the reconstruction of the province.

 During the reign of Diocletian, Dobruja was organized administratively as a separate province, called Scythia, part of the Diocese of Thracia.
 Its capital city was Tomis.
 Diocletian created Legio II Herculia and Legio I Iovia and installed them at Troesmis and Noviodunum respectively.
 In 331–332 Constantine the Great defeated the Goths who attacked the province.
 But Dobruja was devastated again by Ostrogoths in 384–386.
 Under the Roman emperors Licinius, Julian the Apostate, and Valens, the cities of the region were repaired or rebuilt.

+In the late 460's, the Dobrudja region was resettled by a group of Huns led by Hernac, son of Attila the Hun, following the death of his father and collapse of the Hunnic Empire.